rafar55/ProductsTektonChallenge/readme.md

 The project will start and create and seed the database with some initial data.

+## Ulid as Primary Key
+I used ULID for the keys of the products.
+ULID is a 128-bit compatible with UUID/GUID.
+It is designed to be used as a primary key in databases.
+It is sortable and has a timestamp component that can be used to sort the keys by creation date.

+You can find more information about ULID [here](https://dev.to/nejos97/what-is-ulid-and-why-should-you-start-using-it-14j9)

 ## Logging
 This project use Serilog for logging.
 The logs are written to the console and to a file.
 You can find the logs in the `logs` folder in the root directory of the project.
 I didn't have time to log the execution time of the requests, but this can be easily added by adding a middleware that logs the request time.